 “NuCypher - A proxy re-encryption network to empower privacy in decentralized systems” by Michael Egorov, David Nuñez, and MacLane Wilkison - NuCypher

 “NuCypher - Mining & Staking Economics” by Michael Egorov, MacLane Wilkison - NuCypher

 “Temporally equitable subsidies: a two-phase token minting schedule” by Arjun Hassard - NuCypher

 “Umbral A Threshold Proxy Re-Encryption Scheme” by David Nuñez - NuCypher

-NuCypher is currently in the Alpha development stage and is not intended for use in production.
+NuCypher is currently in the Beta development stage and is not intended for use in production.